-A self-explanatory trope.
-This is exactly what it says on the tin: a show completely replaces its Theme Tune
+A self-explanatory trope: a show completely replaces its Theme Tune

 at some point within its run.
 There are several likely reasons: music licensing issues, an overall change in tone that would make the original theme Soundtrack Dissonance

 , or just a way of freshening things up if the show is a Long Runner

 - Yu-Gi-Oh! does this with the Japanese version, but the English dub by 4Kids has two variations of the same theme.